yoyofuji/ProjectPneumonia/README.md

 4. Export Trained models to the jetson nano

-**the efficiency comes from the fact that our computers possess more processors and infrastructure to run the epochs quicker**
+> the efficiency comes from the fact that our computers possess more processors and infrastructure to run the epochs quicker than the jetson nano

 ## Conclusion
 Here are examples of x ray scans tested.